Haute-Corse: Geography

 The department is surrounded on three sides by the Mediterranean Sea and on the south by the department of Corse-du-Sud.
 Rivers include the Abatesco, Golo and Tavignano.

 Principal towns

 The most populous commune is Bastia, the prefecture.
 As of 2019, there are 7 communes with more than 5,000 inhabitants:

 Demographics

 The people living in the department are called Supranacci.
+Most people of the department lives on coastal areas throughout highway.

 Politics

 The current prefect of Haute-Corse is François Ravier, who took office on 3 June 2019.